São Thomé das Letras: Geological features

-There are a lot of "must be seen attractions": the Grotto of São Thomé, Carimbado Grotto, Pyramid House (a mysterious and them-currently abandoned Scorpio-shaped quartzite house), rock formations - of the Witch it is most famous, constructions in rock and the waterfalls - Shangri-lá, Eubiose, Bridal Veil (Véu da Noiva), Paradise and of the Moon, among others.
+There are several notable attractions in the area: the Grotto of São Thomé, Carimbado Grotto, Pyramid House (a mysterious and currently abandoned Scorpio-shaped quartzite house), rock formations - of which the Witch is the most famous, constructions in the rocks, and several waterfalls - Shangri-lá, Eubiose, Bridal Veil (Véu da Noiva), Paradise and the Moon, among others.

 Mysticism

 Some believe that São Thomé das Letras is one of the seven energy points of the Earth, which is a main attraction for mystics, spiritualists, scientific and alternative societies.
 All those elements give to the town the title of "mystic".
 The town's most famous legend involves a mystical character named Chico Taquara who the locals believe to have control of animals and who vanished inside the Carimbado cave long ago.
-It's not unusual to hear about UFO sightings; many people climb the hill near to the "Casa da Pirâmide" looking for signs of UFOs or aerial phenomena.
+It is not unusual to hear about UFO sightings; many people climb the hill near to the "Casa da Pirâmide" looking for signs of UFOs or aerial phenomena.